joeletho/Georip/README.md

 ### Train Models

-FTCNN integrates both [Ultralytics YOLO](https://docs.ultralytics.com/) and [MaskRCNN](https://github.com/matterport/Mask_RCNN) models with tools for dataset creation, training, and more.
+GDIPT integrates both [Ultralytics YOLO](https://docs.ultralytics.com/) and [MaskRCNN](https://github.com/matterport/Mask_RCNN) models with tools for dataset creation, training, and more.

 ### Prediction

-Easily [predict on multiple](https://github.com/joeletho/FTCNN/blob/main/notebooks/yolo_predict_multiple_datasets.ipynb) validation by storing or linking the dataset folders in a single directory.
+Easily [predict on multiple](https://github.com/joeletho/GDIPT/blob/main/notebooks/yolo_predict_multiple_datasets.ipynb) validation by storing or linking the dataset folders in a single directory.
 This may be useful when developing a dataset for your model(s).
-[Create multiple datasets](https://github.com/joeletho/FTCNN/blob/main/notebooks/yolo_create_multiple_datasets.ipynb) with different configurations (train/val/test splits, image sizes, etc.) and then immediately run predictions to obtain performance metrics.
+[Create multiple datasets](https://github.com/joeletho/GDIPT/blob/main/notebooks/yolo_create_multiple_datasets.ipynb) with different configurations (train/val/test splits, image sizes, etc.) and then immediately run predictions to obtain performance metrics.

 After training the CNN model, you can use the prediction notebook to classify new geospatial raster data.
 This notebook allows you to: